-*Marie is an Associate Agent at The Jennifer De Chiara Literary Agency in New York City.
-To keep up with all her Agent Monday posts, subscribe to her site by clicking on the Follow link located on her page on the upper left margin.
+*Marie is a Literary Agent at The Jennifer De Chiara Literary Agency in New York City.
+To keep up with all her posts, subscribe to her site.